Wreck of the Titanic: Jack Grimm's expeditions, 1980–1983

 On 17 July 1980, an expedition sponsored by Texan oilman Jack Grimm set off from Port Everglades, Florida, in the research vessel H.J.W.
 Fay.
 Grimm had previously sponsored expeditions to find Noah's Ark, the Loch Ness Monster, Bigfoot, and the giant hole in the North Pole predicted by the pseudoscientific Hollow Earth hypothesis.
 To raise funds for his Titanic expedition, he obtained sponsorship from friends with whom he played poker, sold media rights through the William Morris Agency, commissioned a book, and obtained the services of Orson Welles to narrate a documentary.
 He acquired scientific support from Columbia University by donating $330,000 to the Lamont–Doherty Geological Observatory for the purchase of a wide-sweep sonar, in exchange for five years' use of the equipment and the services of technicians to support it.
 Drs.
-William B. Ryan of Columbia University and Fred Spiess of Scripps Institution of Oceanography in California joined the expedition as consultants.
-They nearly stayed ashore when Grimm introduced them to a new consultant – a monkey called Titan, which was trained to point at a spot on the map to supposedly indicate where the Titanic was.
+William B. F. Ryan of Columbia University and Fred Spiess of Scripps Institution of Oceanography in California joined the expedition as consultants.
+The expedition was almost cancelled when Grimm asked them to use a monkey trained to point at a spot on the map to supposedly indicate where the Titanic was.
 The scientists issued an ultimatum: "It's either us or the monkey."
-Grimm preferred the monkey, but was prevailed upon to leave it behind and take the scientists instead.
+Grimm preferred the monkey, but was prevailed upon to take the scientists instead.

-The results were inconclusive, as three weeks of surveying in almost continuous bad weather during July and August 1980 failed to find the Titanic.
-The problem was exacerbated by technological limitations; the Sea MARC sonar used by the expedition had a relatively low resolution and was a new and untested piece of equipment.
-It was nearly lost only 36 hours after it was first deployed when the tail was ripped off during a sharp turn, destroying the magnetometer, which would have been vital for detecting the Titanic's hull.
-Nonetheless it managed to survey an area of some 500 nmi2 and identified 14 possible targets.
-A documentary of this expedition, featuring Orson Welles, was titled Search for the Titanic (1981).
+Three weeks of surveying in almost continuous bad weather during July and August 1980 failed to find the Titanic.
+The problem was exacerbated by technological limitations; the Sea MARC sonar had a relatively low resolution and was new and untested.
+It was nearly lost only 36 hours after it was first deployed when the tail was ripped off during a sharp turn, destroying the magnetometer, vital for detecting the Titanic's hull.
+Nonetheless, it surveyed an area of some 500 nmi2 and identified 14 possible targets.
+A documentary of this expedition, Search for the Titanic, featuring Welles, was released in 1981.

-Grimm mounted a second expedition in June 1981 aboard the research vessel Gyre, with Spiess and Ryan again joining the expedition.
-To increase their chances of finding the wreck, the team employed a much more capable sonar device, the Scripps Deep Tow.
-The weather was again very poor, but all 14 of the targets were successfully covered and found to be natural features.
+Grimm mounted a second expedition in June 1981 aboard the research vessel Gyre, with Spiess and Ryan again joining.
+The team employed a much more capable sonar device, the Scripps Deep Tow.
+The weather was again poor, but all 14 of the targets were successfully covered and found to be natural features.
 On the last day of the expedition, an object that looked like a propeller was found.
 Grimm announced on his return to Boston that the Titanic had been found, but the scientists declined to endorse his identification.
-A documentary of this expedition, featuring James Drury, was titled Return to the Titanic (1981).
-This and the previous film were later combined into a single production, In Search of Titanic (1981).
+The object was never seen again.
+A documentary of this expedition, Return to the Titanic, featuring James Drury, was released in 1981.
+It and the previous film were combined into a single production, In Search of Titanic (1981).